- Official text of the Civil Service Rules

 You earn vacation for straight-time, paid work hours.
 Overtime and other additional work hours do not accrue vacation leave.

 In certain situations, sick leave may be transferred to vacation.
-View the Civil Service Rules for more information.
+View the Civil Service Employment Rules for more information.

 Depending on the policies of your unit, your supervisor may have the discretion to grant you unpaid time off.
 Contact your HR team or supervisor for more information.